CES 2017: Gadget Finds on the CES Show Floor, Days 3 and 4

 Fireflies Wireless Earbuds -- I’ve seen at least a half-dozen competitors to Apple’s AirPods, but I was surprised that nearly all of them were as expensive or more so.
 I had assumed that Apple was applying a healthy markup to the AirPods, but its pricing is entirely competitive.
 The only cheaper product I found was the Fireflies earbuds at $120.
 That said, if you’re an iPhone user, it’s probably worth the extra $40 for the AirPods for Siri integration and Lightning charging.

-Quieton Noise Cancelling Earbuds -- Quieton brings noise cancellation to an AirPod form factor, with wireless earbuds that provide up to 40 dB of active and passive noise cancellation.
+QuietOn Noise Cancelling Earbuds -- QuietOn brings noise cancellation to an AirPod form factor, with wireless earbuds that provide up to 40 dB of active and passive noise cancellation.
 They last 50 hours on a single charge and are designed to be comfortable to sleep in should you need to block out someone snoring.
 They’re available now for $199.

-VoiceVibes Public Speaking Trainer -- I don’t know where it came from, but there’s a common saying that most people fear public speaking more than they do dying — which is a problem since the best way to get good at speaking in public is to do it often.
+VoiceVibes Public Speaking Trainer -- There’s a common saying that most people fear public speaking more than dying — which is a problem since the best way to get good at speaking in public is to do it often.
 VoiceVibes aims to solve this catch-22 by offering a Web-based training app for your speaking.
 Run your speech through the app, and it will judge you on the liveliness of your tone of voice, speaking speed, and other factors.
 I may try it because I hate the way I sound on podcasts.
 Later in 2017, VoiceVibes plans to release a VR system that replicates the entire experience of speaking before a crowd (for some people, the scariest VR game ever made).
 VoiceVibes is usually sold only to institutions and organizations, but the company has a special offer for TidBITS readers: you can sign up as an individual within 60 days for a 6-month subscription for $30 using code CES2017.
 If you’re reading this after that window, email them at info@voicevibes.com, as they’re not sure what individual pricing plans will look like.

 Puck iPhone Remote -- Nearly every CES show features many high-tech remote controls aimed at replacing those that come with your electronics.
 What I liked about the Puck is that it’s a low-cost method of upgrading your devices one at a time.
 Each $30 Puck is a small cylinder that rests in front of a particular electronic device and then controls it by simulating its infrared remote.
 You use an iPhone app to control all your Pucks and their associated devices.
 I have a note that a single Puck can control multiple devices if they’re all within line of sight, but I can’t confirm this on the company’s Web site; if that’s your intended use, get in touch with them before ordering.